pytest-dev/pytest-rerunfailures/README.rst

 Update package version in [setup.py](setup.py).

-Tag version and jarvis will package and upload it to artifactory, then update quantum-builders
+Tag version with a semver like `v4.1.10` and jarvis will package and upload it to artifactory

 Resources
 ---------